hasura/graphql-engine/README.md

 **To run docs locally and to contribute:**

-* Make sure you have `pip` installed on your system
+* Make sure you have `pip3` installed on your system

 * Install dependencies (Sphinx, beautifulsoup4, algoliasearch, etc.)
     ```